FREE CONFIDENTIAL ADVOCACY & ADVICE:

 What is misconduct?

-Appeals against EXCLUSION
+Appeals against EXCLUSION or DISCONTINUATION

 * You have not completed your course within the maximum prescribed time, and you have been refused an extension.

 You have the right to appeal against exclusion from the University.

-When should I lodge an exclusion appeal?
+When should I lodge an appeal?

-To make an appointment please contact us on 02 9514 1155 or come into the office, room 22, level 3 Tower Building 1, Monday - Friday 9am-4:30pm
+To make an appointment please contact us on (02) 9514 1155 or visit our office - Room 22, Level 3 Tower Building 1 - Monday - Friday 9am-4:30pm